 To make contact with carriers to determine problem areas and assist with compliance.
 Officers will be required to complete an average of four compliance reviews/interventions per quarter.
 Arkansas will participate in the Comprehensive Safely Analysis (CSA) a safety measurement system which uses progressive interventions designed to pinpoint a motor carrier's poor safety performance with significant emphasis placed on data that is gathered at the roadside.
 AHP will measure performance by the number of compliance reviews/interventions conducted.
-AHP has two full-time Motor Carrier Safety Inspector positions with one being vacant.
-AHP will promote and train an officer (may be delayed pending COVID-19 restrictions) for this position.
-The goal for this officer will be to work towards completing their certification in FY 2022.
+AHP has two full-time Motor Carrier Safety Inspector positions with both being vacant.
+AHP will promote and train two officers for this position.
+The goal for this officer will be to work towards completing their certification in FY 2023.
 These officers will work towards their projected goals in FY 2023 and future years.